Jack Trice Stadium: Jack Trice

-In 1975, the stadium's playing field was named in honor of Jack Trice, Iowa State's first African American athlete and the school's first athlete to die of injuries sustained during a Cyclone athletic competition.

 On October 6, 1923, Trice and his Iowa State College teammates played against the University of Minnesota in Minneapolis, Minnesota.
 Because he was African American, on the night of the game, Trice had to stay at a different Minneapolis hotel from that of his teammates.

 During the second play of the game, Trice's collarbone was broken.
 Trice insisted he was all right and returned to the game.
 In the third quarter, while attempting to tackle a University of Minnesota ball carrier by throwing a roll block, Trice was trampled by three Minnesota players.
 Although he claimed to be fine, Trice was removed from the game and sent to a Minneapolis hospital.
 The doctors declared him fit to travel and he returned by train to Ames with his teammates.
 On October 8, 1923, Trice died from hemorrhaged lungs and internal bleeding as a result of the injuries sustained during the game.

 There was a great deal of speculation surrounding the play that resulted in Jack Trice's death.
 Many of his teammates claimed after the fact that the Gophers targeted him throughout the first two quarters because of his skin color.
 ISU teammate Johnny Behm told the Cleveland Plain Dealer in a 1979 interview, "One person told me that nothing out of the ordinary happened.
 But another who saw it said it was murder."

 Trice's funeral was held at the Iowa State College central campus in Ames on October 16, 1923, with 4,000 students and faculty members in attendance.
 Before he was buried, his casket was draped in Iowa State's school colors, cardinal and gold.

 As a result of his death, ISU did not renew their contract to play against Minnesota after the 1924 game.
 They would not play again until 1989.

 Until 1997, the facility itself was known as Cyclone Stadium.
 Because of persistent requests by the students, the facility was renamed Jack Trice Stadium, making it the only stadium in Division I FBS named for an African American individual.